Parts Of The Bible That Science Has Confirmed To Be True

 Earth is not flat, is hot inside, and is not propped up by anything

 As the Bible probably wasn't written with scientific accuracy in mind, determining how its text could get along with science requires an openness toward interpretations that aren't literal.
 For example, Isaiah 40:22 talks about "the circle of the earth," which some interpret as a reference to Earth being circular when seen from outer space (via Baguio Herald Express).
-There's photographic proof of this, of course.
-As seen on FlipScience, the famous photo "Earthrise," which was snapped on December 24, 1968 by Apollo 8's crew, shows Earth as an orb floating in space.
-(The idea that Earth isn't flat isn't a new one, though — thinkers like Pythagoras and Erathosthenes were already toying with the idea before Jesus Christ was born.)
+There's photographic proof of this, of course: The famous photo "Earthrise," which was snapped on December 24, 1968, by Apollo 8's crew, shows Earth as an orb floating in space.
+(The idea that Earth isn't flat isn't a new one, though — thinkers like Pythagoras and Eratosthenes were already toying with the idea well before Jesus Christ was born.)

-There are more lines in the Bible supporting scientific truths about the Earth.
-Take Job 28:5, for instance, which talks about how hot the Earth is deep inside.
-As the Baguio Herald Express reiterates, temperatures inside the Earth can rival the degree of heat on the Sun's surface.
+There are more lines in the Bible that seemingly match scientific truths about the Earth.
+Take Job 28:5, for instance, which talks about how hot the Earth is deep inside, and temperatures inside the Earth can rival the degree of heat on the Sun's surface.
 Another noteworthy example is found in Job 26:7: Here, the chapter's writer talks about how the Earth is simply floating in space, unsupported by any fixed physical structure whatsoever.

 There are many, many stars, each with different degrees of brightness

 Judging from what today's scientists know about the stars, Jeremiah 33:22 had the right idea by saying that the stars in the sky were "countless."
-Physics of the Universe explains that there could be up to a trillion stars in a single galaxy.
-That's just a rough estimate, though, based on the evidence that astronomers, astrophysicists, and other space scientists have to work with.
+There could be up to a trillion stars in a single galaxy, although that's just a rough estimate, based on the evidence that astronomers, astrophysicists, and other space scientists have to work with.
 Applying some good old math to this makes the picture even clearer: Across the universe's 100 billion galaxies, there could be approximately 10^22 (ten billion trillion, or a 1 followed by 21 zeros) stars.

 Heavenly bodies don't last forever